-- (a) The Kyrie becomes a responsary submerged in the recital of the Ten Commandments, which had been used in this way by Luther (whose form was translated into English by Coverdale), and also at Strassburg. - (b) The Gloria is transferred from the beginning to the end of the service. - (c) The prayer preceding the words of Institution in the

-1 Liturgy and Worship tries to suggest that this was a Catholic practice, because in connection with the sermon or prone in pre-Reformation times, the Ten Commandments were often expounded!
+- (a) The Kyrie becomes a responsary submerged in the recital of the Ten Commandments,! which had been used in this way by Luther (whose form was translated into English by Coverdale), and also at Strassburg. - (b) The Gloria is transferred from the beginning to the end of the service. - (c) The prayer preceding the words of Institution in the x Liturgy and Worship tries to suggest that this was a Catholic practice, because in connection with the sermon or prone in pre-Reformation times, the Ten Commandments were often expounded!
 (Page 139.)

-"Canon" of the First Book was cut into two, and between the parts were inserted the Exhortation, the General Confession and Absolution Prayer, the Comfortable Words, and the Preface.

-(d) After the recital of the words of institution, the Communion follows immediately.
-After Communion comes the prayer corresponding to the post-Consecration part of the Canon in the first Book, and then the Gloria.

-(e) The Pater Noster is removed from before till after the

-4. Coming now to details, we notice that after the Offertory sentences and the collection, there comes the "Prayer for the whole state of Christ's Church," which formed part of the Canon in the First Book.
-But its title is changed: "Let us pray for the whole state of Christ's Church militant here in earth."
-And in order to suit its new place, after the collection, the phrase in the First Book, "we beseech Thee most mercifully to receive these our prayers" is changed to "we beseech Thee most mercifully to accept our alms, and to receive these our prayers."
-A petition is inserted for all Christian kings and princes, as well as for King Edward.
-But the prayer ends with the mention of those " in trouble, sorrow, need, sickness, or any other adversity," and the rest of the prayer in the First Book, including the special petition for "this congregation assembled to celebrate the commemoration of the most glorious death of Thy Son," the thanksgiving for the "wonderful grace and virtue declared in all the saints," and the commemoration of the departed-is wholly omitted.
+- "Canon" of the First Book was cut into two, and between the parts were inserted the Exhortation, the General Confession and Absolution Prayer, the Comfortable Words, and the Preface. - (d) After the recital of the words of institution, the Communion follows immediately.
+After Communion comes the prayer corresponding to the post-Consecration part of the Canon in the first Book, and then the Gloria. - (e) The Pater Noster is removed from before tin after the Communion. - Coming now to details, we notice that after the Offertory sentences and the collection, there comes the "Prayer for whole state of Christ's Church," which formed part of the Canon in the First Book.
+But its title is changed: "Let us pray for the whole state of Christ's Church militant here to earth.
+And in order to suit its new place, after the collection, the p ase in the First Book, "we beseech Thee most mercifully to receive these our prayers" is changed to "we beseech Thou mos meyel fully to accept our alms, and to receive these pur prayers.
+A petmon is inserted for all Christian kings and princes, as well as for J^^g Edward.
+But the prayer ends with the mention of those trouble, sorrow, need, sickness, or any other adversity, an rest of the prayer in the First Book, including the special petition for ss this congregation assembled to celebrate the commemora tion of the most glorious death of Thy Son," the thanksgiving for the "wonderful grace and virtue declared in all the saints. and the commemoration of the departed-is wholly omitted

-After this Prayer, the Second Book inserts a new "exhortation," to be read "when the Curate shall see the people negligent to come to the Holy Communion."
+After this Prayer, the Second Book inserts a new exhortation," I to be read "when the Curate shall see the people negligent to come to the Holy Communion."

-It says that "we be come together at this time... to feed at the Lord's Supper"... and repeats that "it is your duty to receive the Communion together in remembrance of His death....
-It is said unto all: 'Take ye and eat.
-Take and drink ye all of this: this do in remembrance of me...'" etc. The prayer does not specify what is received in Communion, and it seems to go out of its way to avoid quoting the words "This is my body," "This is the chalice of my blood."
+It says that "we be come together at this time... to feed at the Lord's Supper "... and repeats that it is duty to receive the Communion together in remembrance of His death....
+It is said unto all: Take ye and eat.
+Take and drink ye all of this: this do in remembrance of me... etc. The prayer does not specify what is received in Communion, and it seems to go out of its way to avoid quoting the, words "This is my body," "This is the chalice of my blood."